nats-io/nats-architecture-and-design/spec/connection.md

 #### Ping Pong
-This is a mechanism to detect broken connections that may not be reported by a TCP connection in a given language.
+This is a mechanism to detect broken connections that may not be reported by the network connection in a given language.

 If the Server sends `PING`, the client should answer with `PONG`.
 If the Client sends `PING`, the Server should answer with `PONG`.